alibaba/AliOS-Things/README.md

 - Security: TLS, TFS(Trusted Framework Service), TEE(Trusted Exexcution Environment)
 - AOS API: AliOS Things exposed APIs for Application and Middleware
 - Middleware: Alibaba's value-added and commonly seen IoT components included
-- Examples: hands-on sample codes
+- Examples: hands-on sample codes, and well tested applications such as [linkkitapp](./app/example/linkkitapp)

 All modules have been organized as Components, and each component has its own .mk file to describe its dependency with other Components, which enables applications to choose components needed easily.